 In August 2007, a Russian oceanographic expedition was collecting scientific data on the Central Arctic Ocean seabed.
 The context for the voyage was rooted in an earlier Russian decision to submit materials to the UN Commission on the Limits of the Continental Shelf in New York.
 Under Article 76 of UNCLOS, coastal states such as Russia are entitled to submit scientific materials to the Commission for the purpose of establishing the outer limits of continental shelves appurtenant to relevant coastal baselines.
 The Commission, after carefully considering such submissions, issues what are termed ‘recommendations’, which are technical assessments rather than legal judgements.
 The original Russian submission (2001) asked the Commission to consider continental shelves in the Arctic and Pacific Oceans.
-The Commission was not able to issue a recommendation pertinent to the Arctic Ocean and requested the Russian authorities conduct further oceanographic and geophysical research.
+The Commission was not able to issue a recommendation pertinent to the Arctic Ocean and requested the Russian authorities conduct further oceanographic and geophysical research (Byers, 2013).

 The 2007 expedition itself was, therefore, very much in keeping with Russia simply following a formal recommendation from a UN body.
 Indeed, Russia was the first to submit materials to the CLCS and until that point very little attention had been paid to coastal states attempting to extending their sovereign rights to exploit resources on and below the seabed.
 This collective lack of curiosity was surprising given the scale of underwater territory at stake.
 In essence, Article 76 allows coastal states to expand considerably their sovereign rights over the seabed, subject to guidance from the UN Commission and negotiation with other coastal states which might be affected.
-The so-called flag-planting incident in August 2007 transformed global interest in the Arctic, coinciding as it did with new reports of a record low in sea ice extent.
+The so-called flag-planting incident in August 2007 transformed global interest in the Arctic, coinciding as it did with new reports of a record low in sea ice extent (Dodds and Nuttall, 2016).

 After media images of the flag planting were released, media organizations such as the BBC in the UK ran articles with ribald phrasing such as ‘scramble for the Arctic’.
 The framing was not innocent.
 Echoing previous colonial encounters in the global South, cadence of the Russian flag was difficult to ignore.
 No longer a superpower in disrepair, Russia under the then leadership of President Putin (2000-2008) was an altogether different proposition.
 While the flag planting had a whiff of absurdity about it, international reaction ranged from bemusement to the often-cited comments of a former Canadian Foreign Minister who expressed disbelief that such an action was undertaken.
 Foreign Minister Peter Mackay memorably noted that, “This isn't the 15th century.
-You can't go around the world and just plant flags and say: 'We're claiming this territory."
+You can't go around the world and just plant flags and say: 'We're claiming this territory’" (cited in Hønneland, 2017, p.
+87).